gargshi/lets-lance-vr/README.md

 # 🧑‍💻 Let's Lance

+🚧 **This project is currently under active development.
+Features and structure may change frequently.**

 **Let's Lance** is a modern freelancing platform that connects clients and freelancers with a clean, efficient, and user-friendly experience.
 Built with Flask, SQLite, and Tailwind CSS, it's designed for speed, simplicity, and scalability.

 ---